OSULUG/laws/constitution.rst

-In the case of a vacancy in the position of President, the Vice President shall assume the role of President until an emergency election is held, at which point he will resume his role as Vice President.
+In the case of a vacancy in the position of President, the Vice President shall assume the role of President until an emergency election is held, at which point they will resume the role of Vice President.

 Officer Duties (7)
 ------------------